Sir-Jude/Distriflask/README.md

 # Introduction
 In VSCode, press on your keyboard Ctrl+"K" and then just "V" to see a preview of this Markdown file.

-The app is splitted into chunks to improve its redability, debugging and further extensibility .
+The app is split into chunks to improve its redability, debugging and further extensibility .
 ```
 .
 ├── app